 Do-San- (24 movements): Do-San is a pseudonym of the patriot Ahn Chang-Ho (1876 - 1938).
 The 24 movements represent his entire life, which he devoted to furthering education in Korea and the Korean independence movement.

 (WTF) Palgwe Sam Jang- Concept of fire (Ri) It is symbolic of one's passion, flickering and flaring at different intervals, and engulfing everything in it's path. from this hyung the practitioner learns to develop a multitude of quick, successive techniques

-Green Blue Stripe Belt- (40 class requirement for promotion, 3 board breaks)
+Green Black Stripe Belt- (40 class requirement for promotion, 3 board breaks)